 "You haven't met Faith yet, have you?"

 "No. That dubious honor has eluded me."
 He glanced at Giles.
-"She was out when I met your watcher at his apartment."
+"She was out when I met Giles at his apartment."

-Buffy smiled meanly.
-"Well, you'll quickly discover that there is nothing impressionable about her.
+Buffy laughed.
+"Well, you'll quickly discover that there's nothing impressionable about her.
 She's been making her own decisions for a while now."

 "Yes.
 Decisions that landed her in jail.
 So much for not impressionable."
-He walked to the door, looked back at them.
+He walked to the door then looked back at them.
 "I'll be back tomorrow at 5 pm sharp, Rupert.
 And I want everyone here."

 "Of course."
 Giles glanced out the door to Haversham's rental car.
 "You can find your way back?"